Haydn-Martin/Haydn-Martin.github.io/_posts/2024-11-30-Intelligent-Aphorisms.md

 The ultimate indicator of intelligence is winning.
 Doing what you want.
 Getting what you want out of life.
 Message me when a system can get remotely close to functioning in society.
 “But they have most of the skills to do it!
 They can get a remote SWE job and order food and drive!”
 Doing is easy.
-Figuring out what’s worth doing, and doing it - that’s intelligence.
+Figuring out what’s worth doing - that’s intelligence.
 Let me know when AI has dreams and can go out into the world and achieve them.

 ---